UoLCompSoc/Lectures/2015-2016/Lecture_One.md

 /s_home/as784/public_html/
 ```

-You can also use the special directory names, the ../ is commonly used to move one director up.
+You can also use the special directory names, the ../ is commonly used to move one directory upward, to the parent of the current folder.
 Example:

 ```console
 $pwd